 - What is the best Chase Ultimate Rewards deal?

 If you have one of the premium cards (Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred), the best use of points is to transfer them to one of the travel partners.
-However, be careful, as some transfers are more valuable than others.
-Read our guide to the best Chase transfer partners.
+However, some transfers are more valuable than others, so be careful.
+Read our guide to the best Chase transfer partners to learn more.

 - What if I don't travel?
 What are my best redemption options?

 You can receive cash back (either as statement credit or direct deposit into your bank account) at the rate of 1 cent per point (10,000 points = $100).
-Or you can get gift cards (they make great gifts too) from select retailer at the same redemption rate.
+Or you can get gift cards from select retailers at the same redemption rate.

 - Do Chase Ultimate Rewards expire?

 No, your points never expire as long as your account is active and in good standing.

 - When do Chase Ultimate Rewards points post?

 You will see your points in your account at the end of each statement cycle.